KeenRivals/brashear.me/content/2015-09-23-how-to-use-cincinnati-bell-fioptics-with-your-own-router.markdown

----
-layout: post
-title: "How to use Cincinnati Bell Fioptics with your own router"
+title: How to use Cincinnati Bell Fioptics with your own router
 date: 2015-09-23 12:37:33 -0400
-comments: true
-categories: networking
+tags: networking
----

 I recently purchased gigabit Fioptics Internet service from Cincinnati Bell.
 At first I was hesitant to go through with it.
 I did not want to use a crappy ISP router and forgo my wonderful [ASUS RT-N66U](http://amzn.to/1jadh79) or be stuck running some sort of NAT-behind-NAT nightmare network.
 The day after installation, I took it upon myself to get my ASUS RT-N66U gateway working and remove Cincinnati Bell’s router.
 I was able to do this while keeping my Fioptics TV and on-demand features working.
 It was easy, but there is not much guidance out there on the Internet so I figured I would document my setup online.